Transactional Email

-People don't read all the content you've stuffed in your transactional emails.
+People don’t read all the content you’ve stuffed in your transactional emails.
 Since these emails generally have one purpose, recipients skip all the other content.
-So make your emails as clear as possible by using the Inverted Pyramid framework.
+So, make your emails as clear as possible using the Inverted Pyramid framework.
 For years, journalists have used this to report news stories.
 [Surprise!] it works for transactional emails, too.

 What's the Inverted Pyramid?